-Getting it up and running has been a labour of love for the couple: the launch in December 2011 came almost 18 months later than they originally intended.
-They weren’t the only ones desperate for it to open, either.
+Getting it up and running was a labour of love: the launch in December 2011 came almost 18 months later than they originally intended.
+The founders weren’t the only ones desperate for it to open, either.
 For three years before setting out on their mission to build their temple to beer, they had established an excellent reputation for their beers in the Victorian craft beer market.
 Ron used to travel to other breweries around Victoria, ingredients and equipment in tow, to brew gypsy-style, with his beers regarded as among the best in Australia.

-The business closed temporarily in early 2013 to introduce a new management structure, before returning to brewing in October with grand plans for a redesigned venue and significant expansion across Australia and beyond.
+The business closed temporarily in early 2013 to introduce a new management structure, before returning to brewing in October and setting about redesigning the venue and planning significant expansion across Australia and beyond.
+New head brewer Glenn Harrison joined early in 2014 and began building on a newly streamlined range of beers based around the Bicycle Beer and Anytime IPA with his first beers the Rye Hard IPA and an American Stout.
 With a great reputation for their beers and new staples and limited releases added to the roster since the relaunch, it’s easy to conclude Temple’s lengthy path to opening was well worth the wait.

 Temple Brunswick Draught (Retired)